 Communicating with an offshore team requires a certain level of organisation.
-There is a plethora of communication tools like Skype and Slack which allow you to leave messages for your team or call in real-time.
+There are a plethora of communication tools like Skype and Slack which allow you to leave messages for your team or call in real-time.
 Irrespective of logistical challenges like time zones and geographical locations, you can always be in touch.

-Only by leveraging these modern communication tools can you successful manage your offshore development centre!
+Only by leveraging these modern communication tools can you successfully manage your offshore development centre!

 3. Do you have a task management system in place?

-Your in-house team and your offshore team will have a common agenda: build amazing software.
+Your local team and your offshore team will have a common agenda: build amazing software.
 This doesn’t mean they’re going to work perfectly in conjunction with each other every step of the way.
 Without a task management system in place, neither team will have any idea what the other is working on.

 A spreadsheet outlining the various tasks of each employee and their progress is a good start.
 A cloud platform where tasks, progress reports, roadblocks, and everything else is tracked in real-time is even better!
 This will allow for the transfer of tasks and processes between teams, regardless of who is in which office.